 Inclement weather is highly hazardous to motorcycle riders.
 Unlike motorists enclosed in their vehicles, motorcyclists have no substantial protection from the elements.
 Avoid riding in rainy, windy, snowy, and icy conditions if possible.

 If you must ride in inclement weather, wear a full-face helmet with a visor to protect yourself and adjust your speed to account for the lousy weather conditions.
-If you ride too fast on wet or slippery roads, your motorcycle could hydroplane and cause a terrible accident.
+If you ride too fast on wet or slippery roads, your motorcycle could hydroplane and cause a terrible motorcycle accident.
 Remember, you cannot control other drivers who fail to drive with care in bad weather.
 But you can take every precaution to protect yourself from harm.

 Always be prepared to change course if a driver makes an unexpected maneuver, such as a sudden lane change.
 By remaining vigilant, you can help ensure you have sufficient time and space to avoid a collision.